 If you have traced an issue before customers have faced it, it’s kind of your responsibility to clear it up.
 Whether it be a notification, a social media post, or an email newsletter.
 Keeping your customers up-to-date on what’s going on with your product is a crucial part of proactive support.

 It doesn’t matter whether you have already fixed the problem or not.
 The important bit is letting your customers know that they might face issues using your product or service.
 This gives them time to prepare for the complications and buys you time to develop a reliable solution.

 Plan out your resources

-Last but not the least, you can automate first responses for tickets using automations, such as Fluent Supports automated workflows.
+Last but not the least, you can automate first responses for tickets using automation, such as Fluent Supports automated workflows.

-WorkFlows let you automate customer support processes such as sending template responses, offering relevant solutions and even submit solutions automatically, based on the contents of the ticket.
+WorkFlows let you automate customer support processes such as sending template responses, offering relevant solutions and even submitting solutions automatically, based on the contents of the ticket.

 Proactive customer support is not just about offering support.
 It’s actually part of a larger whole called customer experience.
 Proactive as a strategy complements other common support strategies.
 Not only does it reduce the overall stress on your agents, it actually smoothes out the support process from step one.